AindAH123/AindAH123/README.md

 ### Wealth Tracker App (2025)
 Personal finance tracking application.

-- Helped develop features for tracking income and expenses
+- Contributed to development of income and expense tracking features
 - Implemented transaction logging and financial data organization
 - Improved usability and interface structure
 - Tested and debugged features for reliability